How to Travel Prepared this Holiday Season, with Travel Protection

 Weather is one of the top reasons why flights are delayed during the winter, and it can manifest itself in multiple ways.
 In addition to wreaking havoc with flights where you are, storms can strike another part of the country and back up flights in a domino effect from Seattle to St. Pete.

 The holidays only happen once a year.
 You have somewhere important to be, and you need to get there.
-Travel insurance can help make it right if you can’t, reimbursing you for covered events such as flight cancellations or delays due to adverse weather, if you need to cancel.
-Not to mention the travel assistance services that come with every Generali plan.
+Travel insurance with assistance services can help make it right if you can’t, reimbursing you for covered events such as flight cancellations or delays due to adverse weather, if you need to cancel.
+Not to mention the travel assistance services that come with every Generali Global Assistance plan on this site.
 Our team is just a phone call way and can help you make alternate arrangements if things go south.

 ,,